ipfs/ipfs-docs/docs/concepts/how-ipfs-works.md

 ### Delegated routing over HTTP

-Because IPFS is an open-source protocol with multiple implementations, an IPFS node is not required to implement full routing functionality itself.
-Instead, an IPFS node can request that a <VueCustomTooltip label="An IPFS node that perform tasks on behalf of network peers using the IPFS HTTP API." underlined multiline is-medium>delegated router</VueCustomTooltip> perform a routing task for it.
+Delegated content routing is a mechanism for IPFS implementations to use for offloading content routing to another process/server using an HTTP API.
 For example, if an IPFS node does not implement the DHT, a delegated router can search the DHT for peers on its behalf.
 The main benefit of delegated routing is that nodes are not required to implement routing functionality themselves if they do not wish to, or do not have the computing resources to do so.

 ## How IPFS transfers data